Great Australian Bight Trawl Sector

 In 2019–20, total trawl fishing effort across all depths was 13,910 hours, down from the 2004–05 peak of 30,866 hours, but up from the 2018–19 effort of 12,421 hours.
 The continental shelf continues to be the focus of fishing effort, with 12,659 trawl-hours in 2019–20 (Figure 11.2) compared with 1,122 trawl-hours on the continental slope (Figure 11.3).

 The deepwater fishery historically targeted orange roughy (Hoplostethus atlanticus).
-However, since 2007, when most of the historical orange roughy fishing grounds were closed under the Orange Roughy Conservation Programme (AFMA 2006), little effort has occurred at these depths.
+However, since 2007, most of the historical orange roughy fishing grounds have been closed and little effort has occurred at these depths.

 There are 10 boat statutory fishing rights in the sector that allow a boat to fish in the fishery, and separate quota statutory fishing rights that allow quota species to be landed.
-Four trawl vessels and one Danish-seine vessel operated in the fishery in 2018–19.
+Three trawl vessels and 1 Danish-seine vessel operated in the fishery in 2019–20.

 Reduced effort in the fishery has led to reduced catches of key target species over time.
 Deepwater flathead continues to dominate catches (Table 11.2), with 693 t landed in the 2019–20 fishing season, which was 60% of the TAC (1,128 t in 2019–20).
 Bight redfish landings in 2019–20 were 170 t, which was 28% of the TAC (600 t in 2019–20).
 Other species that are important in the GABTS are ocean jacket (148 t), yellow-spotted boarfish (82 t) and angel shark (78 t).